cloudfoundry-community/bosh-gen/README.md

 $ vagrant destroy
 ```

+You can add/change the Debian packages to install by editing `src/apt/apache2/aptfile` and re-running the `fetch_debs.sh` command above.
+You might want to delete `blobs/apt/apache2` first to ensure that only the fetched `.deb` files are subsequently included during package compilation.

 It is possible now to download one or more `.deb` files into the `blobs/apt/` folder, and have them installed during package compilation time.

 The installed .deb packages will be available at `/var/vcap/packages/apache2/apt`; rather than within the root folder system.